ST. PAUL ON CONVERSION

 Again, are we going to be conformed to the world of sin around us, or are we going to be transformed to the life of the Spirit by the renewal of our minds?
 To be transformed requires an ongoing effort on our part, being the outward expression of what springs from within.
-Paul advises for us to be transformed by the renewal of our mind to the Resurrection life of Christ, which we obtained through baptism.
+Paul advises for us to be transformed by the renewal of our mind to the Resurrection life of Christ.

 But when the goodness and loving kindness

 of God our Saviour appeared, he saved us,

 by the washing of regeneration and renewal in the Holy Spirit,

 which he poured out among us richly through Jesus Christ our Saviour,